qrcodeTH/Anime-Recognition-System-from-Scene-Images/README.md

-# Anime Recognition System from Scene Images (AniReg)
+# Anime Recognition System from Scene Images (AniRec)
 This repository contains the code for training a classification/retrieval model to identify anime titles from scene images.

 # Overview